zac-heisey/murray-lampert/_posts/2017-11-21-5-home-construction-nonprofits-for-givingtuesday-2017.markdown

 categories:
 - Community
 featured-image: "/uploads/home-construction-giving-tuesday.jpg"
-excerpt: 'This #GivingTuesday, consider donating to these 5 nonprofits dedicated to building and renovating homes in both San Diego and beyond.'
+description: 'This #GivingTuesday, consider donating to these 5 nonprofits dedicated to building and renovating homes in both San Diego and beyond.'
 author: Gregg Cantor
 layout: blocks